-In the Storage Devices area of the Settings window, you will see the default IDE controller and two devices: the hard disk that you created in the previous topic and the optical drive containing the VSI OpenVMS V9.2-1 ISO file.
-IDE disk controllers are currently not supported, so you must change the controller type to either AHCI (SATA) or LsiLogic (the choice is up to you).
+In the Storage Devices area of the Settings window, you will see the default IDE controller and two devices: the hard disk that you created in the previous topic and the optical drive containing the VSI OpenVMS V9.2-2 ISO file.
+IDE disk controllers are currently not supported, so you must change the controller type to either AHCI (SATA) or LsiLogic.
 To do so, perform the following steps: